 The primary reason that people don’t install adjustable keyboard trays (‘AKTs’) on standing desks is that on the vast majority of them there’s a metal stability crossbar running underneath the desktop.
 The crossbar interferes with the installation of the gliding track of most AKTs.
 Many people, including facilities managers and even furniture dealers and installers, simply assume that there’s no way to install an AKT on height-adjustable desks.
 Nothing could be further from the truth.

 In this article we explore three methods of attaching an adjustable keyboard tray to a standing desk or treadmill desk.
 Be sure to check out our ergonomic experts’ guide and comprehensive reviews round-up of adjustable keyboard trays for standing desks, too.
-And if you’re planning for a treadmill desk (simply defined as a standing desk plus and office treadmill), you might want to skip right over to our companion primer on How To Install A Keyboard Tray On A Treadmill Desk.
+And if you’re planning for a treadmill desk (simply defined as a standing desk with the addition of an under-desk office treadmill), you might want to skip right over to our companion primer on How To Install A Keyboard Tray On A Treadmill Desk.

 Option 1: Select an Adjustable Keyboard Tray Designed Specifically for Standing Desks

 This includes a number of the better AKTs that we’ve lab tested and reviewed, as you can see below.
 These are designed to require very little space underneath the desktop between the “user edge” (the front edge of the desk) and where the crossbar would run between the lifting columns of the desk.
 This “free draft” measurement is the first thing you need to know about your standing desk.